Benefits of Nasal Breathing: Why Nasal Breathing Matters

 4. Boosts your Immune System

-Nose breathing activates the production of immunoglobulins to strengthen your immune system – it triggers the release of anti-bacterial molecules helping to clean the incoming air and increase the functioning of your immune system.
+Breathing through your nose activates the production of immunoglobulins to strengthen your immune system, triggering the release of anti-bacterial molecules helping to clean the incoming air and increase the function of your immune system.

 5. Helps Prevent Dehydration